-Ergonomic Hazards are factors in your environment that can harm the musculoskeletal system.
-Injuries that are caused by strain placed on the body from Ergonomic Hazards aren’t always immediately obvious, making these hazards difficult to detect.
-In this post from our “Workplace Hazards” series, we’ll take a look at how you can identify Ergonomic Hazards and remove them your workplace.
+Ergonomic hazards are factors in your environment that can harm the musculoskeletal system.
+The are Injuries that are caused by strain placed on the body from ergonomic hazards and aren’t always immediately obvious, making these hazards difficult to detect.
+In this post from our “Workplace Hazards” series, we’ll take a look at how you can identify ergonomic hazards and remove them your workplace.

 How to know if something is an Ergonomic Hazard

-The severity of Ergonomic Hazards often depends on the level of exposure over time.
-Injuries sustained from these hazards can be anything from sore muscles to long-term illnesses.
-Ergonomic Hazards include:
+The severity of ergonomic hazards often depends on the level of exposure over time.
+Injuries sustained from these safety hazards can include anything from sore muscles to long-term illnesses.
+Ergonomic hazards include:

 - Improperly adjusted workstations and chairs